Shubxam/100-days-of-code/readme.md

   - change words/sentences : `c[w$]`
   - traversing through file using `ctrl+G`, `G`, `gg`
   - searching in file using `/`, `?` and traversing through results.

+### Day 5 | 25/08/20 | Tuesday

+**Major**

+- Created a script in python to fetch rss feed from a website given its feed address.
+  - BeautifulSoup
+  - urllib3
+- Started working on a flutter app to fetch rss-feed and display on screen.
+  - Created basic boilerplate for the app.